NORMA GREGORY (MA, BA, PGCE, PG Cert.)

 Biography

 Norma Jacqueline Gregory was born in Nottingham in 1969.
-The daughter of 1960s Jamaican migrants, Norma sought self-development by generating knowledge through her love of education, literature, the arts, media and in particular, African history linked to the UK.
+The daughter of 1960s Jamaican migrants, Norma sought self-development by generating knowledge through her love of education, literature, creative arts, photography, media production and in particular, African history linked to the UK.

-Norma currently works as a heritage consultant, historian and curator within the heritage project management and media sectors.
+Norma currently works as a heritage/museums consultant/ project manager, historian (writer/researcher) and exhibition curator within the heritage and media sectors.
 She is director and founder of Nottingham News Centre (see www.nottinghamnewscentre.com) a heritage and community media organisation, established in 2013, researching and preserving diverse heritage news, providing heritage management support to various organisations and facilitating the production and dissemination of heritage educational resources.

 Norma Gregory completed many years of mentoring and teaching employment in various schools and higher education institutions across London and Nottingham, which encouraged her to pursue her goals of personal and professional autonomy as an educator, author, speaker and media producer.
-She is an honoured recipient of an Alumni Laureate Award 2017 presented by the University of Nottingham.
+She is an honoured recipient of an Alumni Laureate Award 2017 presented for her dedication to heritage and community education, by the University of Nottingham.

-With over twenty-seven years’ experience in educational and media settings Norma says, “On a more personal note, in my early adult life, I found my formal, re-education to be my ‘lifeline’ in both its metaphorical and literal sense.
-I started reading books earnestly and with passion took the steps towards personal renewal through further and then higher education.
-I have never looked back since then and now relish opportunities to progress and to support organisations and individuals through my work in media and the heritage sector.”
+With many years’ experience in educational and media settings Norma says, “On a more personal note, in my early adult life, I found my formal, re-education to be my ‘lifeline’ in both its metaphorical and literal sense.
+I started reading books earnestly and with passion, took the steps towards personal renewal through further and then higher education.
+I have never looked back since then and now relish opportunities to progress and to support organisations and individuals through my work in media, across museums for the heritage sector.”

 Academic career summary